daiviknema/cpp-cnn/README.md

 Cool cool .. the weight initializations look correct.
 Time for a git commit and then we move on to the forward pass through the conv layer.

+I'm going to go for the simplest kind of convolution implementation there is -- no padding, no FFT.

+I've realized that filters (in general) have a depth dimension as well, and I've defined filters as 2D matrices..
+Need to fix that.

+Done fixing the filter dimensions.
+Commit and move on to the forward pass.